 A better mantra that I've seen tossed around is, "abs are made in the gym, but revealed in the kitchen."
 So if you were hoping that you could work(out) hard and play harder, sorry.
 Because we're talking about losing fat, not building muscle — and the majority of weight loss is attained through diet, not exercise.

-A 2015 study from the Tehran University of Medical Sciences in Iran followed 40 overweight and obese women through a 12-week intervention — one group only dieted, and the other group dieted and did abdominal resistance training — and found that while both groups lost weight, there was no significant difference between the two groups in the amount of weight lost or any of the other variables, which included abdominal subcutaneous fat, waist circumference, hip circumference, body mass index, body fat percentage, and skin fold thickness.
+One study followed 40 overweight and obese women through a 12-week intervention — one group only dieted, and the other group dieted and did abdominal resistance training — and found that while both groups lost weight, there was no significant difference between the two groups in the amount of weight lost or any of the other variables, which included abdominal subcutaneous fat, waist circumference, hip circumference, body mass index, body fat percentage, and skin fold thickness.

 Unfortunately, there's no perfect diet that I can give you that will just zap fat away and leave you looking like a fitness model by summer.
 The good news is that most diets work (initially, at least).